 Biocides and biocidal products

-We advise you and explain the process and requirements, but we also carry out the process from the beginning to successful authorisation on your behalf.
+We advise you in the field of biocidal product regulation and explain the process and the requirements, but we also carry out the process on your behalf from the word go to the successful approval.